carpentries-incubator/SDC-BIDS-sMRI/episodes/03-Image_Spatial_Normalization.md

 ## 3\.
 Image registration

-#### A process that aligns an image from one coordinate space to another.
+#### A process that aligns an image from one coordinate space to another

 - Purpose